magento/merchdocs/README.md

 # Magento 2 Merchant Documentation

 Welcome!
-This site contains the latest Magento merchant documentation for ongoing Magento 2.3.x releases.
-For additional information, see our [Contribution Guide](https://github.com/magento/merchdocs/blob/master/.github/CONTRIBUTING.md) and [Wiki](https://github.com/magento/merchdocs/wiki).
+This site contains the documentation for Adobe Commerce and Magento Open Source 2.3.x releases only.
+User documentation for Adobe Commerce and Magento Open Source 2.4 is now migrated to the Adobe Experience League.
+Go to the new landing pages to access the most current information.

+- [Adobe Commerce Merchant Documentation](https://experienceleague.adobe.com/docs/commerce-admin/user-guides/home.html) — This up-to-date documentation provides easy-to-follow procedures and a comprehensive eCommerce reference for the Adobe Commerce and Magento Open Source 2.4 Admin.

+- [Services for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html) — Documentation and resources for hosted services that provide extended capabilities to Adobe Commerce and Magento Open Source.

 ## Contribute